Skip to content

 Samsung recommends Smart Call as the default spam-protection layer.
 The company’s Smart Call feature page confirms that warnings about suspected spam are surfaced directly on the call screen rather than as a notification afterwards.
 That integration is what makes the Samsung experience feel different from a Pixel.

 The downside is RAM.
-We measured InCallUI sitting at about 45 MB during a 12-minute call on our Galaxy S24, while the Pixel 8 dialer sat closer to 30 MB on the same network.
+InCallUI tends to use slightly more memory during a call than the Pixel’s stock dialer.
 On modern hardware that gap is irrelevant.
 On a five-year-old A-series, it can matter for multitasking.

 #Bottom Line

 InCallUI is the call screen on every Galaxy phone, and you can’t remove it without breaking phone calls.
 If the call screen freezes or the InCallUI error popup appears, clear the app cache from Settings > Apps > Show system apps > InCallUI > Storage > Clear cache.
-That single step fixed about 7 in 10 of our reproducible cases.
+That single step resolves most cases.
 If the cache clear didn’t help, install the pending One UI software update before trying anything more invasive.

 #Frequently Asked Questions